 Weeks on chart: 2 weeks

-We last saw Chaka Khan, born Yvette Marie Stevens, in 1989.
+We last saw Chaka Khan, born Yvette Marie Stevens, on her own in 1989, and as a featured artist in 1990.

 "Love You All My Lifetime" was the lead single from Chaka's eighth studio album The Woman I Am (number 159, April 1992).
 Internationally, the single peaked at number 49 in the UK in April 1992, and number 68 on the US Billboard Hot 100 in May 1992.